Randolf888/LabResponsiveDashboardApp/LAYOUT_DOCUMENTATION..md

 ### Breakpoint Plan

-This app changes its layout based on the screen size, so it looks good on any device.
+This app changes its layout based on the screen size, so it looks  th same  on any device.
 The breakpoints are in `src/utils/responsive.js`, using the `getDeviceType()` function.

 **Here's the Breakdown:**

-* Small devices: Less than 375px wide - one column layout.
+* Small devices:  get Less than 375px wide - one column layout.
 * Medium devices: 375-767px - two columns.
 * Large devices: 768px or wider - three columns (for tablets).

 **Why These Sizes?**

-We picked these sizes because they're typical for phones and tablets.
+I picked these sizes because they're common  for phones and tablets.
 375px separates older, smaller phones, and 768px is where tablets start.
 If you turn your device, it recalculates the layout to keep things looking good.

 ### Grid System